 People love to read success stories and your company blog is a great place to share your story with your audience.

-You can publish a story on your blog on how you started your business, explain your passion with making custom rings and how happy it makes you to get nice comments from customers etc.
+You can publish a story on your blog on how you started your business, explain your passion for making custom rings, and how happy it makes you get nice comments from customers, etc.

-Potential customers reading your story will feel more confident to buy a ring from you because any fears they may had about your company, are overcome by your personal story.
+Potential customers reading your story will feel more confident to buy a ring from you because any fears they may have about your company, are overcome by your personal story.